 Displayed below is a list of Frequently Asked Questions (FAQs).
 Click on the “>” icon associated with each question to view the answer.

-Visit the Participating Counties page of this website for a current list of Counties participating in the Colorado C-PACE program.
-Colorado C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple “opt-in” resolution.
-Feel free to email us at email@example.com if you have questions about getting your county to join Colorado C-PACE.
+Visit the Participating Counties page for a current list of counties participating in the Colorado C-PACE program.
+Colorado C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple opt-in resolution.
+Email email@example.com if you have questions about getting your county to join Colorado C-PACE.

-No. Colorado C-PACE uses private capital to fund every project.
-Visit the Capital Providers page of this website for a current list of capital providers participating in the Colorado C-PACE program.
-The costs to administer the program is paid by program participants through a Program Administration fee that is included in the total cost of each project.
+No. Colorado C-PACE uses private capital to fund projects.
+Visit the Capital Providers page for a current list of capital providers participating in the Colorado C-PACE program.
+The costs to administer the program is paid by program participants through a program administration fee that is included in the total cost of each project.

 Building owners are encouraged to consult their accountants on this matter.

 There has been no specific ruling by the Financial Accounting Standards Board on this issue.

 Upon closing of Colorado C-PACE financing, the program administrator instructs the county tax assessor to record an assessment (lien) on the county land records.

 Yes.
 Owners who choose not to participate remain unaffected.

 Qualifying for C-PACE financing is based on the property, and not the owner.
 The C-PACE program administrator will look at: